neondatabase-labs/pgpi/README.md

 Use `--redact-passwords` to prevent password messages being logged.
 When logging annotated messages, only passwords and MD5 hashes themselves are redacted.
 When logging raw bytes, any message beginning with "p" (which could be a password message) is redacted.

-Use `--bw` to suppress colours in TTY output (or the `--no-bw` option to force colours even for non-TTY output).
+Use `--bw` to suppress colours in TTY output (or `--no-bw` to force colours even for non-TTY output).

-### Configuring connection options
+### Connection options

 The `--ssl-negotiation direct` option tells `pgpi` to initiate a TLS connection to the server immediately, without first sending an SSLRequest message (this is a [new feature in Postgres 17+](https://www.postgresql.org/docs/current/release-17.html#RELEASE-17-LIBPQ) and saves a network round-trip).
 Specifying `--ssl-negotiation postgres` has the opposite effect.
 The default is `--ssl-negotiation mimic`, which has `pgpi` do the same thing as the client.

 The `--cert-sig` option specifies the encryption type of the self-signed certificate `pgpi` generates.
 The default is `--cert-sig rsa`, but `--cert-sig ecdsa` is also supported.

 If the `--send-chunking byte` option is given, all traffic is forwarded one single byte at a time.
-This is extremely inefficient, but it can smoke out software that doesn’t correctly buffer its TCP/TLS input. [link to Supavisor issue here?]
+This is extremely inefficient, but it can smoke out software that doesn’t correctly buffer its TCP/TLS input.
 The default is `--send-chunking whole`, which forwards as many complete Postgres messages as are available when new data are receieved.

 The `--quit-on-hangup` option causes the script to exit when the Postgres connection closes, instead of listening for a new connection.